 “35 Authors: Where Are They Now?”, a special tribute to the past winners, was presented by guest speaker Vivien Jennings, president of Rainy Day Books.
 The tribute was a compilation of author interviews, research, and a video produced by event and reading committee members.

 2012 Thorpe Menn Award goes to Candice Millard

-Other finalists for this year’s award were: Carolyn Glenn Brewer, Caught Ever After – Children of the Ruskin Heights Tornado and Andrea Warren, Charles Dickens and the Street Children of London.
-Congratulations to all of the 2012 nominated local authors!
+The finalists for this year’s award were Carolyn Glenn Brewer for Caught Ever After – Children of the Ruskin Heights Tornado; and Andrea Warren, Charles Dickens and the Street Children of London.

-Who Was Thorpe Menn?, a theatrical performance, was presented as an homage to Thorpe Menn (1912–1979), longtime book editor of the Kansas City Star.
+“Who Was Thorpe Menn?”, a theatrical performance, was presented as an homage to Thorpe Menn (1912–1979), longtime book editor of The Kansas City Star.
 We were honored to have his daughters, Gretchen Menn and Becky Menn-Hamblin in attendance, traveling from Virginia and Tennessee!

 Watch the tribute performance at http://www.metacafe.com/watch/9251662/who_was_thorpe_menn/.